digitalvectorz/ccarps/Prejudice.md

 # Prejudice #

-A “Prejudice” is a problem or imperfection that renders you less capable than your attributes would indicate.
+A "Prejudice" is a problem or imperfection that renders you less capable than your attributes would indicate.
 In addition to the traits in this section, this includes anything with a negative point cost described earlier, low status, below-average wealth, etc.

 Why would I want to give my character a prejudice you ask? each prejudice has a negative point cost in character points.
 Thus, a prejudice will give you extra points to spend to improve your character.
 Plus, what would roleplay be without a little variety.